DavidMorano/system/src/libuc/vstr/README.txt

 VSTR (libuc)

-These subroutines facilitate sorting and searching those array structures that require a double pointer indirection to the stored data.
+These subroutines facilitate sorting and searching those array structures that require a double pointer indirection to the stored data (c-strings).
 In the presenr case (VSTR), the stored data are c-strings.

 subroutine	description
 --------------------------------------------------------------------------------

-vstrcmpx	these are the obverse and reverse c-string comparisons vstrkeycmpx	this is th very faous key-string comparisons (fwd + rev) vstrkeydictcmp	this is the key-dictionånry comparison (only forward)
+vstrcmp{x}	these are the obverse and reverse c-string comparisons vstrkeycmp{x}	this is th very faous key-string comparisons (fwd + rev) vstrkeydictcmp	this is the key-dictionånry comparison (only forward)

+Usages:
+These subroutines are usedul for those sorting algorithms that take indirect pointers to the c-string data.
+Some sorting facilities or containers that take these kind of subroutines are:

+vecstr
+vecpstr
+vechand		(when the contained data are c-strings) vecobj		(when the contained data are c-strings) raqelem		(when the contained data are c-strings) recarrj		(when the contained data are c-strings) raqhand		(when the contained data are c-strings)

 Notes: